2011 United Kingdom Alternative Vote referendum: Existing use of voting systems in Britain and abroad

-The 'No' campaign argued that only three countries use AV.
-It also stated that the Australian public wish to do away with AV, a claim that is false.
+The "No" campaign argued that only three countries use AV.
+It also stated that the Australian public wish to do away with AV, although this claim has been contested by ABC elections analyst Antony Green.
 At the time of the referendum, three nations used AV for parliamentary elections: Australia, Papua New Guinea, and Fiji.
 However, AV is also used internationally for many other forms of election.

 AV is used for Irish presidential elections and for by-elections in the Republic of Ireland, and in some local elections in New Zealand.
 In the United Kingdom, AV is used by MPs to elect the chairs of select committees, the Speaker of the House of Lords, and the Deputy Speakers of the House of Commons.
 AV is also used in by-elections to select hereditary peers for the House of Lords.
-A variant of AV called the supplementary vote is used to elect the Mayor of London and the mayors of other UK cities.
+A variant of AV called the supplementary vote was at the time used to elect the Mayor of London and the mayors of other UK cities.
 A related system called the exhaustive ballot is used to elect the Speaker of the House of Commons.
 AV is used for various elections in the United States (see AV in the United States).

 AV is used by many private organisations in the UK, for example in the leadership elections of the Labour Party and the Liberal Democrats, while the leadership elections for the Conservative Party use the related exhaustive ballot.
 AV is also used by the Royal British Legion, and in certain trade unions and students' unions.
 In the US, AV is now used to decide the winner of the Oscar for Best Picture.

 A method similar to AV, called the two round system, is widely used internationally, although in that method voters only get one vote, and thus cannot rank options or have their votes transferred, and only the top two candidates move forward to the next round.
 For example, it is used to elect the National Assembly of France and the Presidents of eighty nations.
 The United States also uses primaries, followed by a second round, for the President, House of Representatives and the Senate.

 PR-STV is another related system.
 It uses a preferential ballot like AV but is used for elections in multi-seat constituencies.
 It is used for national elections in the Republic of Ireland, Australia and Malta, for elections to the Northern Ireland Assembly, and for other purposes in many other nations.

-The 'No' campaign stressed that FPTP is used in over fifty countries, with a combined population of approximately 2.4 billion people.
+The "No" campaign stressed that FPTP is used in over fifty countries, with a combined population of approximately 2.4 billion people.
 FPTP is used for legislature elections in the United States, India and Canada, as well as other non-G20 nations.
 It is used for presidential elections in twenty countries, and for various forms of election in 45 others (35 of these are Member states of the Commonwealth of Nations or British Overseas Territories).